National World War I Museum

 Kansas City, Missouri

 For reasons too old to matter, Kansas City became the site of America's World War I memorial (a war fought from 1914-18).
-In 1921 KC built a 217-foot-tall tower topped with an eternal flame, and in its base was a museum.
+Three years after the war ended the city built a 217-foot-tall tower topped with an eternal flame, and in its base was a museum.
 It had a walk-thru replica trench and lots of dusty weapons, but in the 1990s it was closed for safety reasons.
-The World War I museum, like the war, might have faded into history.
+The World War I Museum, like the war, might have faded into obscurity.

 The replica trench is back -- but from an experiential perspective, you can't walk through it any more.
 You can poke your head into uncomfortable holes that don't let you see much of anything.
 Elsewhere there's a 100-foot-long recreation of "No Man's Land" (the blasted terrain between the combatants' front lines), viewed from an elevated distance; its sound-and-light effects are turned on during a too-long multimedia show.